 It is puzzling that FERC cites Exemption 7(F) as a basis for withholding the names of regulatory violators.
 This exemption generally allows an agency to protect the identities of law enforcement agents.
-This exemption is also valid in protecting the names and identifying information of non-law enforcement federal employees, local law enforcement personnel, and other third persons in connection with particular law enforcement matters.16
+This exemption is also valid in protecting the names and identifying information of non-law enforcement federal employees, local law enforcement personnel, and other third persons in connection with particular law enforcement matters.13

 The identities of companies who violate CIP standards and are subject to regulatory actions by the government simply don't fit in any arguable way under Exemption 7(F).
+To the extent that FERC is arguing that the release of the names would somehow endanger anybody, it is critical to note that EFRC is making a blanket, amorphous and vague assertion that the names of regulatory violators, released to the public will somehow cause danger.
+But there is no evidence that this would be the case.